 - a.
-Plan Required No person shall initiate any land-disturbing activity on a tract which meets at least one of the following criteria without having a Plan approved by the City Engineer. - 1. uncovers more than one acre,

-- 2. in a watershed area, on a tract requiring a buffer, with a disturbed area greater than 2000 square feet, or - 3. with a disturbed area greater than one acre. - b.
-Protection of Property Persons conducting land-disturbing activity shall take all reasonable measures to protect all public and private property from damage caused by such activity. - c.
+Plan Required.
+No person shall initiate any land-disturbing activity on a tract which meets at least one of the following criteria without having an Erosion and Sedimentation Control Plan (Plan) approved by the City Engineer: - 1. uncovers more than one acre, - 2. in a watershed area, on a tract requiring a buffer, with a disturbed area greater than 2000 square feet, or - 3. with a disturbed area greater than one acre. - b.
+Compliance.
+Persons who submit a Plan to the City Engineer shall comply with the provisions of Section 18-38 of this Ordinance. - c.
+Protection of Property Persons conducting land-disturbing activity shall take all reasonable measures to protect all public and private property from damage caused by such activity. - d.
 More Restrictive Rules Shall Apply Whenever conflicts exist between federal, state or local laws, ordinances, or rules, the more restrictive provision shall apply.